thingful/datastore_client_py/docs/pages/usage.rst

     # we create a start_time of 1 hour ago
     start_time = datetime.utcnow() - timedelta(hours=1)

-    # obtain the public key we are requesting data for
+    # the id of the policy for which we are requesting data
-    public_key = 'BGBgTKU7ZJHRBl...'
+    policy_id = 'BGBgTKU'

     # construct our read request
     read_request = ReadRequest()

-    # set the public key we are requesting data for
+    # set the policy id for which we are requesting data
-    read_request.public_key = public_key
+    read_request.policy_id = policy_id

     # set the start time from our datetime object
     read_request.start_time.FromDatetime(start_time)